JAINAM-11/JAINAM-11/README.md

 # 💫 About Me:
-I am a developer interested in IoT, Android apps, and smart solutions.
-I love building projects that solve real-world problems and learning new technologies along the way.
+I am a passionate learner with a strong interest in Artificial Intelligence and Machine Learning, focused on transforming data into meaningful insights.
+I enjoy working on real-world problems involving data analysis, predictive modeling, and intelligent systems.
+Continuously exploring new AI/ML tools and techniques, I aim to build scalable, impactful solutions while growing as a responsible and skilled AI professional.

 ## 🌐 Socials: